khanadm/kubernetes-documentation/README.md

 What are the types of Kubernetes services?
 ---

-ClusterIP.
+CIngress is a load balancer for Kubernetes, the main purpose of ingress is to expose the HTTPS and HTTP routes that are outside the cluster to the services within the cluster itself.
+By the use of ingress controller, we can also define the rules which can turn control the traffic routing. lusterIP.
 This is the default service of Kubernetes which allows us to communicate within Kubernetes, which is internal communication, so for external traffic, it uses a proxy to communicate.
 This service is useful when we want to debug the service or want to show interact Kubernetes dashboards Exposes a service which is only accessible from within the cluster.